2025/26 Write & Roam Journeys

 The journey never ends, and the path changes constantly.
 Let me take you on a trip that will open your mind and astonish you with what shows up.
 Writing with a group is an act of healing, kindness, and generosity.
 Your words need to be written, shared, and heard by others.
 Write & Roam Retreats allow you to discover your stories (and you have them!) through guided meditation and prompts.
 You will write, read, listen, and learn what works, and what inspires and moves the reader through incredibly positive and supportive feedback.
 Our journeys take you to exotic places.
 Ignite your senses.
 Make memories that will last a lifetime.
 Create a community of new friends.
 See the world in a way you never have before.
 Let me take you.
 I’ve been leading trips and retreats since 2007.
 Truly, the journey never ends so let’s roam together.

 Stockbridge, MA.
-Join me for a unique writing workshop using Ayurveda to enhance creativity and balance.
+Join me for a unique writing workshop using craft tools and Ayurvedic Dosha balancing techniques to enhance creativity.

 What: The Embodied Writing Method Retreat Weekend